thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 To some degree one just has to take these statements as axioms, whether or not they have intuitive sense is a secondary, more philosophical question.
 The semantic issues arise because we tacitly assume the material conditional to be a causal connective: there is something about the nature of **P** that _engenders_ or _brings about_ **Q** but causality is not a logical concern.

-If we instead just focus on the simple sentences that comprise the truth value it is more plausible.
+If we instead just focus on the simple propositions that comprise the truth value it is more plausible.
 In the case of FT we can say it didn't rain yet the pavement was wet does not stop the pavement being wet when it rains.
 The fact that I can pour a beer on the pavement thereby making it wet doesn't stop or render false the idea that the rain can also make the pavement wet.
 The same explanation covers the FF case: it hasn't rained and so the pavement is not wet does not contradict the assertion that when it rains the pavement will be wet.

 Things are elucidated when we look at an equivalent expression of P ⊃ Q, ~P v Q: